AsukaCHikaru/blog-v5/contents/blog/S13 Recap (blog).md

 I don't usually win lane and snowball to win, but with my buddies I can play a more pivotal and supportive role with champions like Galio, trying to win games with not brawn but brain.

 Then after we got our first win of the day I can int with Akali.

+# About Akali
+## Pros
+- Extremely high mobility, good chasing and escaping capability
+- Shroud creates confusion and space in fight
+-
+## Cons
+- mechanically demanding
+- not the best side lane champion

 # Esports
 After the announcement of TSM selling their LCS spot, I stopped caring about LCS.
 To be honest I haven't for a while, I was just waiting for the last straw.